-Uganda’s abundant water bodies consist lakes, swamps, rivers and streams with almost one-fifth of it as bare water or wetland moreover all East Africa’s four Great Lakes lie within the Pearl of Africa’s borders.The four big lakes consist Lake Kyoga, Lake Victoria, Lake Albert, and Lake Edward besides other smaller ones like: Lake Bugondo, Lake Kwania, Lake George, Lake Bunyonyi and Lake Opeta besides many others.
-While Lake Victoria is the largest Lake in Uganda it’s also the second largest fresh water lake in the world after Lake Superior in the USA and feeds the River Nile waters to form the Victoria Nile.
+Uganda’s abundant water bodies consist lakes, swamps, rivers and streams and almost one-fifth of it is water or wetland moreover all East Africa’s four Great Lakes lie within the Pearl of Africa’s borders.The four big lakes consist Lake Kyoga, Lake Victoria, Lake Albert, and Lake Edward besides other smaller ones like: Lake Bugondo, Lake Kwania, Lake George, Lake Bunyonyi and Lake Opeta besides many others.
+While Lake Victoria is the largest in Uganda it’s also the second largest fresh water lake in the world after Lake Superior in the USA and feeds the River Nile waters to form the Victoria Nile.
 Its flow continues further through Lake Kyoga into Lake Albert to become Albert Nile on its great journey to the Mediterranean Sea.
-Most of the water bodies here are also hosts to wildlife providing enchanting boat rides for memorable experiences.
-In addition to that the River Nile also provides an opportunity for a world class white water rafting experience besides kayaking, bungee jumping and marveling views of one of world’s loudest waterfalls known as the Murchison Falls.
+Most of the water bodies in Uganda are also hosts to wildlife providing enchanting boat rides for memorable experiences.
+In addition to that the River Nile also provides an opportunity for a world class white water rafting experience besides kayaking, and marveling views of one of the world’s loudest waterfalls known as the Murchison Falls.

 Mountains Hills and Rocks